 Am I a Caregiver?

 Sometimes the word “caregiver” is miscommunicated.
 This could be because many people do not realize they are caregivers.
-For example, parents who have a child with a disability may not immediately identify as a caregiver because they assume that is their role within the family.
+For example, parents who have a child with a disability may not immediately identify as a caregiver because they assume it is their responsibility.
+There is also sometimes a negative connotation with the term “caregiver”.
+Many believe that this sounds like a one-sided relationship.
+However, this is not always the case, so some people prefer the word “care partner”.

 Compound Caregivers